Herbert A. Wagner Generating Station: 2012 sale

-Scheduled Closure
+Planned closure

 On November 10, 2020 Talen Energy (parent company of Raven Power) announced a settlement with the Sierra Club that the plant would cease burning coal and convert to alternative energy sources by the end of 2025.
-However, in 2023, Talen announced they would instead retire the plant, despite grid operator PJM Interconnection finding that this "would adversely affect the reliability of the system."On January 27, 2025, Talen announced that it, PJM Interconnection, L.L.C. (“PJM”), and a broad coalition of the Maryland Public Service Commission, Maryland customers, and electric utilities, agreed on the terms by which Talen will operate its Brandon Shores and H.A.
+However, in 2023, Talen announced they would instead retire the plant, despite grid operator PJM Interconnection finding that this "would adversely affect the reliability of the system."

+On January 27, 2025, Talen announced that it, PJM Interconnection, L.L.C., and a broad coalition of the Maryland Public Service Commission, Maryland customers, and electric utilities, agreed on the terms by which Talen will operate its Brandon Shores and H.A.
 Wagner power plants until May 31, 2029, beyond their scheduled May 31, 2025 retirement dates.
-The agreement, colloquially called a “reliability-must-run” or “RMR” agreement, is intended to provide the power necessary to maintain grid and transmission reliability in and around the City of Baltimore until necessary transmission upgrades to provide reliable power to the area from other sources are complete.
-H.A.
-Wagner Units 3 and 4 will continue to operate until May 31, 2029, under a “reliability-must-run” (RMR) agreement to provide power necessary to maintain grid and transmission reliability in and around the City of Baltimore until transmission upgrades to provide reliable power to the area from other sources are complete.
+The agreement, called a “reliability-must-run” or “RMR” agreement, is intended to provide the power necessary to maintain grid and transmission reliability in and around the City of Baltimore until necessary transmission upgrades to provide reliable power to the area from other sources are complete.
+The RMR agreement was approved by FERC and Units 3 and 4 will continue to operate beyond this date until May 31, 2029.